Tadcaster Grammar School: History

-In 1960 it moved to the site of Toulston Lodge, just outside Tadcaster.
-Although Toulston Lodge has now been converted into classrooms, as opposed to living quarters, the original fireplace is still in place, as is the skylight and the wooden elephants that surround it.
-There is a claim that Toulston Lodge once belonged to Oliver Cromwell.
+In 1955, as a bilateral school it first admitted comprehensive students around Tadcaster, while continuing to select academic students from more distant parts of its catchment.
+It was one of the first comprehensive schools in the country.

+By 1956, the school had become too big for its Tadcaster premises and started to expand into the current location when West Riding County Council acquired Toulston Lodge just outside the town.
+Initially, rooms in the Lodge were converted to classrooms and laboratories.
+It remained a two site school until 1959/60 when it moved wholly to purpose-built new buildings at Toulston.
+John Smith's Brewery absorbed the Tadcaster site.

+As of 2024, Toulston Lodge retains its original fireplaces and skylight with wooden elephant surround.
+It is claimed the house belonged to Oliver Cromwell.

-Since 2000 new school buildings added include a science block, library and an extension to the design technology block.
+Since 2000, new school buildings added include a science block, library and an extension to the design technology block.
 In addition, a new sixth-form block was constructed which also houses religious education classrooms, and there is a new entrance area with three business classrooms.
 Overall it includes three business rooms, one law room, three computer rooms, two science classrooms and three religious education rooms.
 In 2020, the religious education classrooms were converted to life skills classrooms, as the former rooms were moved to be closer to other humanities.

 During the summer of 2006 a new entrance was built with automatic doors, a new disabled ramp was built for access to the science block and a new path was built along the school car park to the pottery shed.
 Also, during summer 2009, a new disabled ramp was built for access into the English temporary buildings.
 New wooden fencing was added in and around the school car park.
 Another addition to the school was a wooden sculpture at the entrance.
 This was erected in memory of the fallen Old Tree, formerly a school landmark since the change of site in 1960.